Redislabs-Solution-Architects/redis-connect/python/redispy/README.md

 * N/A : Not Available
 * N/C : Not researched or checked

-## Comments
+## Comments/Gotchas
-* *Cluster API supported by a separate extension to library  https://github.com/Grokzen/redis-py-cluster.
+* Cluster API supported by a separate extension to library  https://github.com/Grokzen/redis-py-cluster.
+* Sentinel with TLS requires a workaround https://github.com/andymccurdy/redis-py/issues/1306

 ## Prerequisite
 Install Python3 for your platform https://www.python.org/downloads/